 Like all the plans, the POS has a monthly premium.
 You'll pay a deductible as well as a co-pay or co-insurance.

 Catastrophic plans are for the young healthy individual who doesn't need much insurance coverage.
 As the name implies, you'll be covered in the event of a catastrophe.

 The deductibles are high at around $8,000.

 Care is covered at 60% or less of the average costs.

 You're entitled to preventive care at no cost.
 You'll also receive three visits with your primary care physician before you need to worry about paying deductible costs.

 Remember to keep track of all your medical expenses if you have a catastrophic insurance plan.

 Catastrophic plans are only available to persons under the age of 30.

-It’s possible you quality for a high-deductible health insurance plan that comes with a health savings account (HSA).
+It's possible you qualify for a high-deductible health insurance plan that comes with a health savings account (HSA).
 Pre-tax dollars go into the HSA and can only be used for qualified medical expenses.

-These plans can be used with a POS, PPO, HMO, or EPO.
+These plans can be used with POS, PPO, HMO, or EPO.